rokucommunity/roku-deploy/readme.md

     The name the zip file should be given.

 - **rootDir?:** string = `'./'`
     The root path to the folder holding your project.
 The manifest file should be directly underneath this folder.
+Use this option when your roku project is in a subdirectory of where roku-deploy is installed.

 - **files?:** ( string | { src: string; dest: string; } ) [] =
     ```